denis-stepanov/advent/README.md

 It shoud mute the TV.
 Run it again to unmute.

 Note that AdVent relies on default Hub name which is `Harmony`.
 If your Hub name is different, the name needs to be corrected in the source code (and in the test command above).
-It there will be demand, it is possible to make a command line option for this.
+It there will be demand, it is possible to make a command line option for this (issue [#17](https://github.com/denis-stepanov/advent/issues/17)).

 ## Privacy Statement (for paranoids)